The Wilo Group

 percent (%) Employee Engagement Score

 In 2021 the Wilo Group received the renowned German Sustainability Award (Deutscher Nachhaltigkeitspreis, DNP) in the “Climate” transformation field.
 In 2021 the Wilo Group signed the Business Ambition for 1.5 °C Commitment, a global initiative led by the Science Based Targets initiative (SBTi) which, in cooperation with the UN Global Compact, is aiming to cut carbon emissions to net zero by no later than 2050.
 In signing the commitment, the Wilo Group joined the international Race To Zero campaign that wants to actively accelerate the transformation to a low-carbon economy.
 In 2024 the Wilo Group has been named “Europe’s Climate Leader 2024”.
 For this accolade, the Financial Times and the statistics portal Statista evaluated hundreds of European companies based on their progress in reducing their carbon emissions.
+Also in 2024, the Wilo Group was awarded the "Corporate Health Award" - the most prestigious award for corporate health management in Germany.

 Working to build a smart future and achieve the energy transition: the Wilopark